joshribakoff/graphql-demo/README.md

 - Many client-apps to support
 - Rich views that are used in different contexts
 - Network resources are limited or unreliable
+- When you find yourself doing lots of client-side processing
+- When you find that your backend is becoming your own sort of bug ridden hard-coded version of graphQL.

 # A picture is worth 1000 words